modesttree/Projeny/README.md

         # This value is required when UseDevenv setting (see below) is set to true
         VisualStudioCommandLinePath: 'C:/Program Files (x86)/Microsoft Visual Studio 12.0/Common7/IDE/devenv.com'

-        # This value is required for the button "Open Solution" in package manager
+        # This value is required for the button "Open Solution" in package manager,
-        # , or the equivalent command line option `prj -ocs`
+        # or the equivalent command line option `prj -ocs`
         VisualStudioIdePath: 'C:/Program Files (x86)/Microsoft Visual Studio 12.0/Common7/IDE/devenv.exe'

         # This value will determine where the `prj` command outputs